MicrosoftDocs/microsoft-365-community/Community/microsoft365-maturity-model--business-process.md

 - All processes are well understood, managed and leveraged
 - Processes drive and ensure compliance while also improving productivity.
 - Processes reach outside the organization, to interact efficiently with 3rd parties including suppliers, clients and regulators
-- Innovative approaches are taken to automation of tasks; as new technologies and techniques emerge these are proactively introduced, freeing up time for staff to deal with complex cases and &#39;out of bounds&#39; scenarios.
+- Innovative approaches are taken to automation of tasks; as new technologies and techniques emerge these are proactively introduced, freeing up time for staff to deal with complex cases and 'out of bounds' scenarios.

 #### Impacts

 At this level you can expect the following:

-- It&#39;s possible to plan innovations because the baseline of performance is well known and trusted.
+- It's possible to plan innovations because the baseline of performance is well known and trusted.
 - The organization can adapt its processes with less stress and more agility to respond to changing business conditions (e.g. mergers, acquisitions, new product lines, etc.)
 - There is increased productivity across the organization as roles and responsibilities are focused on tasks that cannot be automated.
 - There is an increase in employee engagement as mundane, repetitive tasks are automated and viewed as a competitive advantage for how the organization works.